 Municipal councils protect animals from poison

 Amazing animal advocates, like yourself, have made a difference for wildlife in B.C.!
-Multiple municipalities passed motions or bylaws in summer 2020 to ban rodenticide use on all municipal properties.
+Multiple municipalities passed motions or bylaws in 2020 to ban rodenticide use on all municipal properties.

 - City of Colwood

 - City of New Westminster

 - City of North Vancouver

 - District of West Vancouver